dataflint/spark/README.md

     .getOrCreate()
 ```

-Alternitavly, install DataFlint with no code change as a spark ivy package by adding this 3 lines to your spark-submit command:
+Alternatively, install DataFlint with **no code change** as a spark ivy package by adding this 3 lines to your spark-submit command:

 ```bash
 spark-submit